Shiraito Falls

 Shiraito Falls (白糸の滝, Shiraito-no-taki) is a waterfall in Fujinomiya, Shizuoka Prefecture, near Mount Fuji, Japan.

 History

-The Shirato falls are part of Fuji-Hakone-Izu National Park and have been protected since 1936 as a Japanese Natural Monument.
+The Shiraito falls are part of Fuji-Hakone-Izu National Park and have been protected since 1936 as a Japanese Natural Monument.

 In 2013 the waterfall was added to the World Heritage List as part of the Fujisan Cultural Site.

 Religious significance

-The falls, with a height of 20 meters, were regarded as sacred under the Fuji cult.
+The falls, with a height of 20 m, were regarded as sacred under the Fuji cult.

 Lists

 The Shiraito Falls is listed as one of "Japan’s Top 100 Waterfalls", in a listing published by the Japanese Ministry of the Environment in 1990.
-It was also selected by the Tokyo Nichi Nichi Shimbun and Osaka Mainichi Shimbun. as one of the 100 Landscapes of Japan in 1927.
+It was also selected by the Tokyo Nichi Nichi Shimbun and Osaka Mainichi Shimbun as one of the 100 Landscapes of Japan in 1927.

 Surrounding area

-Another waterfall, the slightly taller Otodome Falls, with a drop of 25 meters, is approximately a five-minute walk away.
+Another waterfall, the slightly taller Otodome Falls, with a drop of 25 m, is approximately a five-minute walk away.